 That’s why you should consider a long-term care insurance policy.
 If you don’t like the idea of paying for insurance you may never use, you could get a life insurance policy that provides a long-term-care benefit.
 You can save money on premiums and reduce your risk of being denied coverage if you apply for a policy before age 50, Geary said.

 If you aren’t prepared to cover healthcare costs in retirement, you could be in for a shock.
-Fidelity Investments estimates that a 65-year-old couple retiring this year will need $275,000 to cover medical expenses in retirement.
+Fidelity Investments estimates that a 65-year-old couple that retired in 2019 would need $285,000 to cover medical expenses in retirement.
 That doesn’t even include long-term care costs.

 If you haven’t factored healthcare costs into your retirement savings and spending calculations, you might have trouble paying for medical care in retirement.